 2. Difficulty swallowing

-Dysphagia is when someone has difficulty and discomfort when swallowing food and drink.
+Dysphagia is difficulty or discomfort with swallowing food and drink.
 When someone has dysphagia, doctors and speech therapists may recommend modified diets to make swallowing easier and prevent aspiration (inhaling food or liquid particles into the lungs).

 3. Incontinence